 Advertising on social media sites is effective as the ads fit organically and seamlessly into the platform.
 For start-ups and medium sized businesses, this shift has meant greater potential reach and less budget spending.

-What do Facebook ads offer?
-What makes them different than any other form of advertising?
-And more notably, is that difference worth the decision to shift to Facebook ads?
-This article shall cover that, along with many tips on how to get the best results from Facebook ads.
+In the UK, it was reported that 73% of internet users use Facebook.
+This begs the questions: what do Facebook ads offer?
+What makes Facebook advertising more effective than any other form of advertising?
+We shall cover that, along with many tips on how to get the best results from Facebook ads.

 How Do Facebook Ads Work?

 Many websites and social media platforms do not require a subscription fee.
 To maintain them as free services, companies depend on high traffic as a valuable enticement for attracting advertisers.
 Last year, Facebook generated 69.7 billion US dollars from advertising alone.

 This new place where users are spending hours and hours daily, has overhauled the entire field of advertising.
 This is because of their unique features that other traditional ads simply do not offer.

 Diversity and High Traffic

 Being the platform with the highest number of daily active users, Facebook is truly a gold mine for advertisers.